genebit/portfolio/README.md

 #### **About**

-This repository is simple todo (learning React) application that utilizes the browser's local storage.
+This repository is my professional porfolio containing my highlighted projects and side proojects.

 #### **Technology Stack**